 Adults needing care in an adult care facility now have another option to consider.
 The Special Assistance In-Home Program offers ongoing case management and monthly cash payments to help individuals continue to live at home safely.
 Adults who can have their health, safety and well-being maintained at home with appropriate services may benefit from this program.
-There are a limited number of slots available in Wake County.

 Eligibility for SA -In-home